RedPitaya/Documentation/developerGuide/hardware/GEN2/faq/faq.rst

 .. note::

-    When synchronising multiple Red Pitaya *Pro Gen 2* boards, please keep in mind that:
+    When synchronising multiple Red Pitaya *PRO Gen 2* boards, please keep in mind that:

     * :ref:`Click Shield synchronisation <click_shield>` works out-of-the-box.
     * :ref:`X-channel synchronisation <x-ch_streaming>` requires a hardware modification as secondary boards differ from the primary board.

 .. note::

-    Switching between internal and external clock is only available on the Gen 2 Pro board models (STEMlab 125-14 Pro Gen 2, STEMlab 125-14 Pro Z7020 Gen 2).
+    Switching between internal and external clock is only available on the Gen 2 PRO board models (STEMlab 125-14 PRO Gen 2, STEMlab 125-14 PRO Z7020 Gen 2).

 How to synchronise Gen 2 boards (multichanneling)?
 ---------------------------------------------------

-The Gen 2 boards can be syncrhonised in the same way as Gen 1 boards:
+The Gen 2 boards can be syncrhonised in the same way as original boards:

 * :ref:`Click Shield synchronisation <click_shield>` works out-of-the-box.
 * :ref:`X-channel synchronisation <x-ch_streaming>` requires a hardware modification as secondary boards differ from the primary board.
 Also USB-C cables are used for synchronisation instead of SATA cables.